redirectgithub/cna/README.md

 Severity:high

-Description:JSONDecodeError: There seems to issue with value not found, screenshot below
+Description:JSONDecodeError: There seems to issue with value not found on function get-python-jobs, screenshot below

 ![Alt text](answer-img/error_description.png)